sysrpl/Codebot.Setup/README.md

 wget http://cache.codebot.org/lazarus/install.fpc-3.0.sh
 sh install.fpc-3.0.sh
 ```

+This installer is a shell script.
+You can view its source here.

 > **Linux Installer Note**
 > - In Linux the install folder defaults to `$HOME/Development/FreePascal`
 > - You can easily change this by editing the install.fpc-3.0.sh